Pre-law

 Pre-Law Listserv

 Would you like to receive emails about pre-law relevant programming and opportunities?
-Please contact Pre-law Advisor, Amorette Farkas, at [email protected], to be added to the listserv.
+Please contact [email protected] to be added to the listserv.

 Pre-law Drop-in

-Once you have read through the Pre-law information on this page, if you still have questions, we encourage you to attend the Pre-law Drop-in hour which takes place every Tuesday from 3-4pm in the Career Design Studio at 101 Stearns Center.
+Once you have read through the Pre-law information on this page, if you still have questions, we encourage you to attend the Pre-law Drop-in hour which takes place virtually every Tuesday from 3-4pm.
 RSVP on NUworks.

 Our Signature Pre-law Programs:

-- Pre-law Welcome: start of semester event for all pre-law students, staff and groups to connect + enjoy ice cream
+• Pre-law Welcome: start of semester event for all pre-law students, staff and groups to connect and learn about supports available.

 With over 650 law, pre-law, and alumni chapters, Phi Alpha Delta (PAD) is the largest co-ed legal fraternity in the United States.
 Focused on promoting a deeper understanding of the law and the legal profession, PAD supports students of all disciplines in their academic and professional pursuits related to law.